apelipell/Servlet/README.md

     user_favorite_artists

-Which are fetched via the SQL query
+Which are fetched via the SQL querys:

     SELECT * FROM user_favorite_songs WHERE userid=" + userId + ";